junyoung-sim/ddpg-quant/README.md

 ### DDPG in a nutshell

 The actor network, $\mu(s|\phi)=a$, observes a state from an environment to make a decision where the action space can be continuous.
-Since the actor must maximize reward, its parameters should be updated by minimizing the following objective function.
+Since the actor must maximize reward, its parameters should be updated by maximizing the following objective function via gradient ascent.

-$$J=-\log{Q(s,a)}$$
+$$J_{\mu}=Q(s,a)$$

 What is $Q(s,a)$?
 It is the expected reward (q-value), predicted by the the critic network with parameters $\theta$, of performing the action space $a$ given state $s$.
-Thus, maximizing $Q(s,a)$ is equivalent to minimizing $J$ with respect to $\phi$ via gradient descent to optimize the actor.
-Simultaneously, we would like the critic network's $Q(s,a)$ to be a high-quality approximation of the true optimal q-value as shown in the Bellman equation below.
+As we maximize $J$, we would also like the critic network's $Q(s,a)$ to be a high-quality approximation of the true optimal q-value as shown in the Bellman equation below.
 Note that $r$ is the immediate reward observed after performing $a$ given $s$ and $Q'(s',a')$ is a prediction of future rewards, discounted by $\gamma$, that could be observed by performing $a'$ after state $s'$ that follows $s$.

 $$Q^{*}(s,a)=r+{\gamma}Q'(s',a'=\mu'(s'))$$

 For stable learning performance, $Q'$ is obtained from a delayed copy (aka target) of the critic network.
 Similarly, $a'$ is the action space returned by a delayed copy of the actor network given $s'$.
-Minimizing the following objective function with respect to $\theta$ would improve the critic network's q-value estimations.
+Minimizing the following objective function via gradient descentwith respect to $\theta$ would improve the critic network's q-value estimations.

 $$L=[Q^{*}(s,a)-Q(s,a)]^2$$